You are here

 - After you have completed the FAFSA, it takes 3-5 days for Federal Student Aid to review and process your application.
 Once complete, they will send you a copy of your Student Aid Report (SAR).
 Please review your Student Aid Report (SAR) to ensure that the information you submitted was accurate and complete.
 If you need to make any corrections, you can do so on the FAFSA website.
 MassArt will receive an electronic copy of your SAR, along with any corrections that you make, so long as MassArt's school code has been included on your FAFSA.

-- Additional documents may be required for students who are selected for verification by the federal government.
-If you are required to submit additional information, you will be notified by letter and email by the Office of Student Financial Assistance at MassArt.
-These documents should be submitted to the Office of Student Financial Assistance, if requested, as soon as possible to avoid delay in receiving your financial aid offer.
+- Additional documents may be required for students who are selected for Verification by the federal government.
+If you are required to submit additional information, you will be notified by email and in Financial Aid Self Service by the Office of Student Financial Assistance at MassArt.
+The best way to submit documents to OSFA is to upload them in Financial Aid Self-Service.

 Please note, all prospective undergraduate and graduate students who complete an admissions application will automatically be considered for institutional merit scholarships for which they are eligible.
 There is no separate application to apply for a merit scholarship at MassArt.
-Most merit scholarship decisions are mailed with the admissions acceptance letter.
-Full-tuition scholarship decisions are made by a scholarship committee, and these decision letters will begin being mailed out in March for accepted fall applicants.
+Most merit scholarship decisions are released in the Admissions portal at the same time as the admissions decision letter.
+Full-tuition scholarship decisions for undergraduate students are made by a scholarship committee, and these decision letters will be released in March and April for accepted fall applicants.

 Who is Eligible to Apply?